 Introduction

 During the Competent Authority’s inspection of marine Aid(s) to Navigation (AtoN), such as lighthouses and underwater breakwaters, on-site inspectors face difficulties accessing the site directly, exposing them to danger and limiting their ability to thoroughly check the facility's condition.
-Drone inspections could be extremely effective in areas of harsh weather.
+Drone inspections could be effective in areas of harsh weather.

 AtoN authorities have introduced drones for safety inspections of high-rise structures like lighthouses, beacons, and hard-to-reach objects or hazards.
 Drone operations within this document include aerial, floating, and underwater devices.
 By utilizing drones for AtoN inspections, it becomes feasible to capture footage of high-rise marine facilities and analyze videos, which are typically challenging to visually inspect.
 This approach addresses problems such as marine traffic safety blind spots, stemming from difficulties in accessing and inspecting sites.
 Consequently, it facilitates efficient and effective AtoN maintenance work.